SLAM! (radio station): History

+ID&T Radio

-The radio station started in the mid 1990s as New Dance Radio, a cable radio station.
-At that time the station was received only through cable and the format consisted mainly of dance music (techno, trance, hardcore).
-Dutch entertainment company ID&T acquired the station in the late nineties, transforming it into Slam FM (named after one of ID&T's dance & lifestyle magazines at the time, Slam).
-Within a year, the name was changed into ID&T Radio, reflecting ID&T's strategy at the time to bundle all activities under one brand name, i.e. ID&T).
-At Koen van Tijn, Emile van Schaik and Lucas Degen.
-A year later the station got another new name, ID&T Radio, and Robin Albers was hired to lead the drive.
+New Dance Radio, as the station was called at launch, began broadcasting in the mid-1990s.
+At the time, the station was available exclusively via cable and the format consisted mainly of dance music.
+In 2000, the station was acquired by event organization ID&T, which subsequently renamed it Slam FM. (named after one of ID&T's dance & lifestyle magazines at the time, Slam).
+A year later, on June 1, 2001, the station received yet another new name, ID&T Radio, reflecting ID&T's strategy at the time to bundle all activities under one brand name, i.e. ID&T).

-ID&T Radio successfully bid for a nationwide FM frequency in Spring 2003 and changed its format to a more mainstream Top 40 genre, at least in its daytime programming schedule, whether in alternative remixing to comply with the rules on their airwave frequency-plot were imposed.
+ID&T Radio successfully bid for a nationwide FM frequency in the spring of 2003 and changed its format to a more mainstream Top 40 genre, at least in its daytime programming schedule, whether in alternative remixing to comply with the rules on their airwave frequency-plot were imposed.
 Afterwards ID&T was accused and partially successfully sued by some competitors to have failed to meet its license requirements (including a playlist maximum of 7.5% chart-oriented hits and a minimum of 50% hits not older than one year).
-Sold late 2005, Duncan Stutterheim (ID&T) 66% of the shares of the station Lex Harding and Ruud Hendriks.
-On 31 January 2005 the station was called back that it had a year earlier: SLAM!FM.
-The station was mainly focus on young people.

-Thereafter was followed by several light format changes.
-Today there is no longer just dance and R&B, but also broadcast pop and rock.